zeffon/koa-web/packages/create-koa-web/template-full/README.md

 # Koa-Web + TypeScript

-This template should help get you started developing with koa2 and TypeScript in koa-web.
+This template-full should help get you started developing with koa2 and TypeScript in koa-web.

 ## Usage